Handling & Care for Mister Alphabet

 Porcelain is a fine clay—a silicate that vitrifies (melts) and becomes glass-like when heated to maturity.
 Porcelain is very strong—stronger than steel in some regards—yet is susceptible to shattering if dropped or struck with a hard object.
 Depending on the angle of impact and the thickness of porcelain, a porcelain piece might simply bounce—unharmed—even off of concrete.

 Porcelain without glaze is sometimes referred to as “raw” porcelain.
 We favor such porcelain for its aesthetic qualities including a matte sheen and breathable surface.
 However, this surface is porous and susceptible to stains in a similar manner to raw wood or canvas.
 Without a protective layer, the stain seeps into layers of material deeper than the topmost layer, making it difficult to clean.
-Although we provide a light coating of matte ceramic protectant, if your porcelain face becomes damaged, contact us for ways to remove the stain.
-These may include light grinding stones or certain kinds of sanding techniques.
+Although we provide a light coating of matte ceramic protectant, if your porcelain face becomes stained or damaged, contact us for ways to address the issue.
+Methods of repair may include light grinding stones or certain kinds of sanding techniques or paints.

 Rare-Earth Neodymium Magnets